 Excessive use of solvents can create a chalky effect in your painting, and painting with solvent-thinned-paint over very oil rich layers will likely cause the paint film to crack (to prevent this from happening, learn the fat-over-lean rule).

-If you’re not sure where to start in using solvents to create your own medium, it’s good practice to start blocking in colours with purely pigment and solvent, then work up to a 1:2 oil to solvent mixture, then 1:1 and gradually increasing the amount of oil in your mixtures for each new layer.
+If you’re not sure where to start in using solvents to create your own oil painting medium, it’s good practice to start blocking in colours with purely pigment and solvent, then work up to a 1:2 oil to solvent mixture.
+Then 1:1 and gradually increasing the amount of oil in your mixtures for each new layer.
 That is the fat over lean rule in short.

 To make your own painting medium, add either cold pressed linseed oil, or linseed stand oil to the solvent.
 The oil needs to be added to the solvent, not the other way around, as linseed oil is viscous, so it requires agitation to mix properly.
 Leave your mixture to sit for 48 hours so it combines.